-It is now recommended that close contacts of cases who have no symptoms be tested but no sooner than seven (7) days after last contact with the individual with COVID-19.
+It is now recommended that close contacts of cases who have no symptoms be tested but no sooner than seven (7) days after first contact with the individual with COVID-19 while they were contagious with COVID-19.
 This testing is not a requirement for return but should be encouraged.
+Those who develop symptoms should be tested as soon as possible and must follow the guidance above to return to child care.